 The Wellington leg – a first for the program - will focus on innovative public policy initiatives including the Wellbeing Budget, e-government, climate change, oceans management and the response to recent terror events.
 The participants will visit Parliament, interact with MPs and meet former Governor General Rt Hon Sir Anand Satyanand.
-Participants will also hear from former High Commissioner to India Grahame Morton and meet with Special Envoy for Commonwealth Trade Integration Jeremy Clarke-Watson on the ease of doing business.
+Participants will also hear from former High Commissioner to India, Grahame Morton.

 IALP Co-Director Jan Henderson said the aim was to share experiences in the development of good public policy and good government.